Are you consciously designing your life? Do you really understand what that means and how to do it?

 Just like with architecture, great works don’t happen by accident.
 It’s through conscious, intentional action that someone is able to build a well-lived life.

-By engaging with the 5 steps outlined here, you’ll be effective and actually enjoy the process of designing your life.
+By engaging with the 7 steps outlined here, you’ll be effective and actually enjoy the process of designing your life.
+You can also check out the video below to find some inspiration on how to change your life:

 Featured photo credit: Marcos Paulo Prado via unsplash.com